GSA/fpki-guides/_tools/cite-guide.md

 4. Repository access testing when using content delivery networks, load balancers, or other networking configurations; and
 5. Path discovery and/or validation testing for a particular application

 When testing is successful in CITE, assurance is gained that the proposed change(s) will operate in the FPKI as intended.
-When tests fail in the CITE, issues are identified and addressed without FPKI impact.
+When tests fail in the CITE, issues are identified and addressed without FPKI impact. <br>

 ## Terms and Conditions

 To ensure the CITE provides effective services and comprehensive test results, each participating FPKI Partner should emulate its production environment as closely as possible in the CITE.
 To the extent possible, the test environment should include the same products, logical architecture, and community integration relationships as in the production environment.

 The closer the test environment is to the production, the more likely issues can be discovered and resolved early in the development and testing process; thus reducing operational issues in the production environment.
 For example, if a Federal Agency PKI includes both HTTP and LDAP URIs in its production certificates, both types of URIs should be included in its CITE test certificates, along with operational repositories corresponding to those URIs.
-Therefore, both methods available in production can be tested in the CITE.
+Therefore, both methods available in production can be tested in the CITE. <br>

 ## Technical Specifications